-CADRE, the National Center on Dispute Resolution in Special Education, developed an easy to use comparison chart that looks at dispute resolution processes from a variety of perspectives.
+CADRE, the National Center on Dispute Resolution in Special Education, developed a comparison chart that looks at national dispute resolution processes from a variety of perspectives.

 IEP Facilitation: A voluntary process that can be used when all parties to an IEP meeting agree that the presence of a neutral third party would help facilitate communication and the successful drafting of the student’s IEP.